Rezvi Sheriff: Career

 Sheriff began his academic career as a lecturer in medicine in the Department of Medicine under Professor Kumaradasa Rajasuriya in 1973.
 He obtained his MRCP after completing his postgraduate training in the UK and returned to Sri Lanka.
-His academic career in the Sri Lankan university system spans several decades.

-Sheriff worked with A. H. Sheriffdeen to establish the first transplant program in Sri Lanka in October 1985.
+His academic career in the Sri Lankan university system spanned several decades.
+He worked with A. H. Sheriffdeen to establish the first transplant programme in Sri Lanka in October 1985.
 With the support of the Colombo University team, they performed the first kidney transplant in the country.
 Alongside Surendra Ramachandran, Sheriff contributed to the development of nephrology as a specialty in Sri Lanka.
-Nearly 1,000 transplants have been conducted under his oversight.
-He became Professor of Medicine in 1990, and was promoted to Senior Professor of Medicine in 1998.
+He became Professor of Medicine in 1990, and Senior Professor of Medicine in 1998.
+By 2015, nearly 1,000 transplants had been conducted under his oversight.

-Sheriff is a senior advisory board member to SACTRC (South Asian Clinical Toxicology Research Collaboration) with Nimal Senanayake, Ravindra Fernando and Janaka de Silva.
+Sheriff was a senior advisory board member to SACTRC (South Asian Clinical Toxicology Research Collaboration) with Nimal Senanayake, Ravindra Fernando and Janaka de Silva.
 He founded the University of Oxford Colombo for studies on snake bites and yellow oleander poisoning.
 He served as the president of the Sri Lanka Medical Association, Ceylon College of Physicians, Sri Lanka Association for Nephrology and Transplantation, SAARC Society of Nephrology, Urology and Transplant Surgery and the founding president of the Hypertension Society in Sri Lanka in addition to being a founder of the Health Informatics Society in Sri Lanka and a councillor of the International Society of Nephrology.
-Rezvi is an External Examiner for MRCP in UK & Chennai.
-He is the Ceylon College of Physicians Coordinator for MRCP Examinations in Sri Lanka.
-He was appointed as the president of Sri Lanka Medical Association in 2009.
+Rezvi was an External Examiner for MRCP in UK & Chennai.
+He was the Ceylon College of Physicians Coordinator for MRCP Examinations in Sri Lanka.
+He was appointed the president of Sri Lanka Medical Association in 2009.

-He has published academic articles on nephrology, organ transplantation, snake bites, and oleander poisoning.

-Sheriff is also the founder and chairman of Western Infirmary Hospital in Colombo, a center for renal disease care, dialysis, and transplantation.
-In 2011, he was rated as the most prolific scientist from Sri Lanka according to the Web of Science database.
+Sheriff was also the founder and chairman of Western Infirmary Hospital in Colombo, a centre for renal disease care, dialysis, and transplantation.
+In 2011, he was rated among Sri Lanka's most prolific scientists in terms of number of publications, according to the Web of Science database.
+He published academic articles on nephrology, organ transplantation, snake bites and oleander poisoning.

 He retired from the University of Colombo on 30 September 2014, after rendering 41 years of service.